tensorpack/tensorpack/docs/tutorial/callback.md

              'val-error-top1'),
   # record GPU utilizations during training
   GPUUtilizationTracker(),
-  # can pause the training and start a debug shell, to observe what's going on
+  # Touch a file to pause the training and start a debug shell, to observe what's going on
   InjectShell(shell='ipython')
 ] + [    # these callbacks are enabled by default already, though you can customize them
-  # maintain those moving average summaries already defined in the model (e.g. training loss, training error)
+  # maintain those moving average summaries defined in the model (e.g. training loss, training error)
   MovingAverageSummary(),
-  # draw a nice progress bar
+  # draw a progress bar
   ProgressBar(),
   # run `tf.summary.merge_all` every epoch and log to monitors
   MergeAllSummaries(),